 Post Items On Online Buy and Sell Websites

-Once I’m done taking pictures of all clothes, I will then post them one by one on Carousell, eBay, and Instagram and sometimes on Grailed.
+Once I’m done taking pictures of all the clothes, I will then post them one by one on Carousell, eBay, and Instagram, and sometimes on Grailed.
 This process also takes a day or two, depending on how many clothes need to be posted online.

 If you are new to this business, please be aware that the size on the tag of used clothing does not always reflect the actual size of the clothes due to a variety of reasons (such as constant wear and wash).